Over 100 years of industrial history

 The Pontarlier site begins the series production of TPMS pressure control valves.

 Strong increase in the production of valves for pressure sensors in aluminium or rubber Snap-In version, in collaboration with Schrader Electronics and Siemens VDO, mainly for the North American market.

 Madison Dearborn Partners (MDP) acquires the Schrader International Group as part of the new increase in production of pressure sensor valves for the European market (new TPMS regulation in Europe).

-Acquisition of Schrader by the Sensata Technologies Group.
-The Schrader Group is the recognized leader on the European and North American markets for the equipping of vehicles in pressure sensors.
+Acquisition of Schrader International Group by the Sensata Technologies Group.
+The Schrader International Group is the recognized leader on the European and North American markets for the equipping of vehicles in pressure sensors.

-Acquisition of Schrader Pontarlier & Altavista by Pacific Group.
-The brands merge to become leader on the markets of valve cores, tubeless valves and air-conditioning tank valves
+Acquisition of Schrader France & Altavista by Pacific Group.
+The brands merge (Schrader Pacific Advanced Valves) to become leader on the markets of valve cores, tubeless valves and air-conditioning tank valves